 Besides, employees are subject to performance evaluation to ascertain that their skills and abilities meet the Group's performance standard.
-During the Reporting Year, the Group arranged training sessions in relation to the use of POS and accounting systems for the employees.
+During the Reporting Year, the Group provided on-the-job trainings to employees, so the training hours were not available for disclosure.